mininode/mininode/README.md

     git submodule update
     make -j4

-For use on embedded systems, musl libc and Linux are recommended.
+For use on embedded systems, musl libc and Linux are recommended (in general).

+## Developing with Vagrant

+The included `Vagrantfile` runs Debian Jessie and is meant for Virtualbox 5.x on MacOS hosts.
+It mounts the mininode sources at /src.

 ## What's the point?